 The tax rates are favorable

 Seldom do the words taxes and favorable go together, but in the case of Tennessee, they do!
-There is no tax on your retirement income.
+There is no capital gains tax on your retirement income.
 So if you have a pension from another state, or you're living off of your 401k income, moving here will be a great way to put more money in your pocket.
 Who doesn't want to do that?
 In addition to no state income tax, the overall property tax rates are on the lower end.
 On average, the effective tax rate on your property is 0.74%.
 Although Davidson County, which the city of Nashville is located in just increased property taxes by 34%, they are still competitive with growing metropolitan cities like Charlotte and Atlanta.
 This low rate is difficult to pass up compared to other areas in the nation.

 The mild climate